-Share with the group that today an organization called the Society of St. Vincent de Paul serves the poor in countries around the world.
+Share with the class that today an organization called the Society of St. Vincent de Paul serves the poor in countries around the world.
 Members of the society, called Vincentians, strive to grow spiritually by offering service to individuals in need.
-If your parish has a Saint Vincent de Paul ministry, share some information about the ministry and the services it provides.
-Consider having a volunteer from the Society visit the group.
+If your parish has a Saint Vincent de Paul ministry, share with the students some information about the ministry and the services it provides.
+Consider having a volunteer from the Society visit the class.